Ryo-N7/Ryo-N7.github.io/_posts/2021-07-26-jleague-2021-midseason-review.md

 the [2020 season
 review](https://ryo-n7.github.io/2021-01-14-jleague-2020-season-review-with-r/)
-and see whether I got things right or wrong, and generally talk about what those teams and a few other interesting ones.
+and see whether I got things right or wrong, and generally talk about those teams and a few other interesting ones.
 Consider the player sections to be less of the “best” players but more of an assortment of interesting players that I happened to be able to watch in detail since the season started.
 I would love to have been able to do a deep dive on